-All US sectors were in the red YTD as at 7th of April (see below - before a sharp recovery on the 9th)
+All US sectors are now in the red YTD as at 7th of April (see below)!

 We were careful in our US sector allocation before the bulk of tariffs announcement.
 And the "results board" presented by Trump went far beyond all expectations.